|Oracle® Database Installation Guide

 TMPDIR environment variables to specify a temporary directory when setting the

 oracle user's environment.

-See Also:"Configuring the oracle User's Environment" for more information about setting
+See Also:"Configuring Oracle Software Owner Environment" for more information about setting

 Extend the file system that contains the